raychenon/play-table-of-contents/README.md

 ```
 where `REPOSITORY_NAME` is the last Docker image built,  something like `play-table-of-contents-a80175d`

-It will run on "http://localhost:9000"
+The application will run on "http://localhost:9000".

-To stop from running
+To stop every Docker processes from running

 ```
-$ docker stop <REPOSITORY_NAME>
+$ docker stop $(docker ps -a -q)
 ```